WhyNotHugo/python-barcode/README.rst

 Changelog
 ---------

-.. note:: v0.6 has no final release yet

-:v0.6.0: Changed save and write methods to take the options as a dict
+:v0.6: Changed save and write methods to take the options as a dict
          not as keyword arguments (fix this in your code).
 Added option to left align the text under the barcode.
 Fixed bug with EAN13 generation.